Labour Market Impact Assessment (LMIA)

 - Highest-paid (top 10%) occupations

-- Short-duration work periods (120 days or less).
+- Short-duration work periods (120 days or less)

-ESDC is considering the following when assessing the eligibility of the applicant:
+Employment and Social Development Canada (ESDC) considers the following when assessing the eligibility of the applicant:

 - Are the salary requirements met for the advertised position?